pmq20/ruby-packer/ruby/README.md

 # What's Ruby

 Ruby is the interpreted scripting language for quick and easy object-oriented programming.
 It has many features to process text files and to do system management tasks (as in Perl).
 It is simple, straight-forward, and extensible.

 ## Features of Ruby

 *   Simple Syntax
 *   **Normal** Object-oriented Features (e.g. class, method calls)
-*   **Advanced** Object-oriented Features (e.g. Mix-in, Singleton-method)
+*   **Advanced** Object-oriented Features (e.g. mix-in, singleton-method)
 *   Operator Overloading
 *   Exception Handling
 *   Iterators and Closures
 *   Garbage Collection
 *   Dynamic Loading of Object Files (on some architectures)
-*   Highly Portable (works on many Unix-like/POSIX compatible platforms as well as Windows, Mac OS X, Haiku, etc.) cf. https://bugs.ruby-lang.org/projects/ruby-trunk/wiki/SupportedPlatforms
+*   Highly Portable (works on many Unix-like/POSIX compatible platforms as well as Windows, macOS, Haiku, etc.) cf. https://bugs.ruby-lang.org/projects/ruby-trunk/wiki/SupportedPlatforms